martinbis11/polar-decomposition-3x3/README.md

 It is also worth noting that this implementation relies on two major sources:

-- The algorithm as described in the paper.
+- The algorithm as described in the paper
-- The algorithm as implemented in the paper.
+- The algorithm as implemented in the Matlab implementation.

 This implementation tries to highlight its references to both the paper and the source code.